Deafen0/Task_InternML/README.md

 set up: pip install -r requirements.txt
 Launch: python -m streamlit run app.py   /use your python version

-For test text in English about Space Industry summary:
+For test text in English about Space Industry summary(facebook/bart-large-cnn):
 The journey to space began in the minds of visionary thinkers and writers.
 The history of space exploration is not just a tale of technological achievement.
 It is a grand, multi-generational saga of humanambition, fierce geopolitical rivalry, breathtaking scientific discovery.

 Why this models: